Advise Me

 Warm up before exercise: Before physical activity, warm up your muscles with dynamic stretches and movements.
 This includes leg swings, hip circles or a light jog.
 Gradually increase the intensity of your warm-up to increase your heart rate and blood flow to your muscles.

-Maintain a healthy weight: Carrying extra weight can put added stress on your hips and increase the amount of pain you may experience.
+Maintain a healthy weight: Carrying extra weight can add wear and tear and stress on your hips and increase the amount of pain you may experience.

 “The hips are a lever.
 They must work to balance the weight of your torso every time you step on one leg,” Dr. Smith said.
 “For every 10 pounds of extra body weight you carry, there’s an added 40 pounds of pressure across the surface of the hip joint.”